50% OFF Selected Carpets | Many Offers End Tuesday | Shop Here or Find your nearest store

 @becashomestyle

 As well as ensuring your flooring isn’t letting too much heat out, it’s also worth knowing some tips about keeping the heat in and warming your house.
-Here are our top tips for creating a cosy home this winter:
+We have a whole guide on how to warm up a cold room in winter but here are our top tips:

 • Move your furniture away from radiators to allow the hot air to circulate around the room more.